 Die Geschichte des Domes ist eine Geschichte von Zerstörung und Aufbau, von Krieg und Frieden, von Glanz und Elend und spiegelt die Geschichte der Stadt Speyer ebenso wie die der ganzen Region und des Landes.

-If my school German still serves me right, this translates about so:
+If my school German still serves, this translates about so: